dbredvick/drewb-tech/src/pages/posts/2019-08-13-systems-not-quarterly-goals.md

 Naval

+## Submit your own systems
+get MDX working here and add a netlify form ??

-### CTA
+### FAQ

-Disagree with anything in this post?
-Want to read more like this?
+##### I have more examples of Systems vs Goals.
+Can I add them to your cheatsheet?
+Yes!
+Tweet at me or
+##### I found something wrong with this post.
+I love feeback.
+Please message me your thoughts!

 Follow me on Twitter and let's chat.

 <a href="https://twitter.com/dbredvick?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @dbredvick</a>